rstol/md-cv/index.md

 ## Projects

 ### The future of computing
+`2021-22`

 ### flavourized.
 `2016-17`
-> Young Enterprise Switzerland Company Program
-Being the CEO of flavourized was my first experience leading a team of 5 classmates together in a startup business.
-We developed a bottle that made drinking water more fun and sold the idea to raise funds from investors and then directly to customers at events using a custom sales booth.
+I participated in the _Young Enterprise Switzerland Company Program_ leading the _flavourized_ team of 5 classmates.
+Our startup developed a bottle that made drinking water more fun.
+We raised funds from individual investors and sold directly to customers online and at events using a custom sales booth.

 ### EdinbR